madengr/nbfm_rec/README.md

 Use with the Ettus B200:
 *./nbfm_rec.py --args="type=b200, master_clock_rate=25E6" --gain=50 -v*

-Note the program was developed with the N210 which has a maximum sample rate of 25 MHz, therefore the B200 master clock should be set to 25E6.
+Note the program was developed with the N210 which has a maximum bandwidth of 25 MHz, therefore the B200 master clock should be set to 25E6.

 nbfm_rec_diagram.asciio is the ASCIIO block diagram